Ekaterina, A-Level student

 From my very first Physics lesson, I realized that it was something that other subjects couldn’t give me.
 I always spoke to my Physics teacher, who was very different from my other teachers and never just turned away when I asked him questions.
 He explained lots of things to me, that were not on the school curriculum.
 It’s the only subject where I can get really frustrated, because I did not do well on the exam, but one day later I will go back and I will study harder and harder to try and change this.
 Whereas with other subjects, I can lose motivation, because I don’t care about them as much.
 I spend pretty much most of my spare time doing Physics and reading books about it.

 So I never questioned what I want to do in my future.
-Last year, I planned on going into Engineering, because of the combination of Maths and Physics.
-I am still considering it, especially Aeronautical or Aerospace Engineering, because its what I am most interested in.
+Last year, I decided on Engineering, because of the combination of Maths and Physics.
+I am especially interested in Aeronautical or Aerospace Engineering.
 I really enjoy rockets, spaceships, building, managing – it makes me really excited.
-In America at the moment there is a growing number of private space companies, like Space X. Obviously they’re partially sponsored by the government, but its still such a change, and its something that I think we will never be able to have in Russia or in most European countries.
+In America, at the moment, there is a growing number of private space companies, like Space X. Obviously they’re partially sponsored by the government, but its still such a change, and its something that I think we will never be able to have in Russia or in most European countries.
 Many European countries aren’t willing to invest in aerospace.
 That’s part of the reason why I choose to do A-levels.
 I always found it interesting, how things work outside our planet.
 I have started to study Astronomy this year, as part of a MSU club, and people there are preparing for Olimpiads for Astronomy and Physics.
 It’s probably the most difficult subject I have ever studied, and I have studied a lot of subjects before.
 Without a good base of knowledge of Astrophysics, you won’t get anywhere, because it’s a difficult subject, and it is very different from Physics.
 It requires a lot of creative and imaginative thinking; you have to imagine how things look and work.
 I realise that Astronomy is perhaps not something I want to pursue, but I do want to incorporate it with my Physics and Maths.
-So I want to study Aerospace Engineering in America, or perhaps Physics in one of the European or British universities.

 Kate’s advice to those considering taking A-levels is not to underestimate them.